 Organization & Governance

 UUFCO’s rapid growth and occupancy of our new building accelerated our transition from a pastoral-size to a program-size congregation, creating the need for new teams and committees and inspiring an examination of our organizational structure and governance model.
-Currently the Board, the Governance Task Force, and other church leaders are studying Governance and Ministry by Dan Hotchkiss, who is consulting with us about the processes of governance by conversation, partnership, and policy.
-Our minister, Rev. Scott Rudolph, is partnering with us in developing a unified structure for making governance and operational decisions.
+The Board, the Governance Task Force, and other church leaders consulted with Dan Hotchkiss, author of Governance and Ministry and launched the change to our current governance by policy.
+With the partnering of our recently settled minister, Reverend Scott Rudolph, a new organizational structure is in place to facilitate more effective, efficient and mission-driven decision making.

 Board of Trustees